 This lecture will cover the career of one of the most important gold and silver artists of the 20th and 21st century as narrated by the artist herself.
 Moreover, the protagonist of this journey, Jocelyn, will represent the matrix of a series of changes that shaped the jewellery and gold/silversmithing industry.
 For example, as the first female Freeman at the Worshipful Company of Goldsmith (1974), Jocelyn marked a moment in the history of female artists.
 Moreover, her work has been avidly collected and exhibited by the most renown patrons and institutions such as the V&A, 10 Dawning Street, St Paul’s Cathedral, the Royal Family, York Minister, the Fitzwilliam Museum amongst many others.

-The meticulous geometry and carefulness of each design and the exquisite, astonishing attention to details, make Jocelyn’s work the ultimate materialisation, in heavenly golds and silvers, of the creative genius.
+The meticulous geometry and carefulness of each design and the exquisite, astonishing attention to details make Jocelyn’s work the ultimate materialisation of the creative genius, in heavenly golds and silvers.
 As Sir Roy Strong said, “Jocelyn Burton is one of life’s originals, an explosive, opinionated, bubbling being, all of which is amply reflected in her work.
 Everything is very exact and technically perfect.
 Her drawings for commissions rank as works of art in their own right”.